Key Numbers and Insights

 The channel must be public (have a username).

-There must be at least one post in the channel (regular content is preferable).
+There must be at least one post published in the channel (preferably regular content).

 The channel's age must be at least 30 days (exceptions may apply for new channels through partners).